tensorwhiz141/MCP1/DEPLOYMENT.md

 3. **Updating the Application**:
    - Push the latest changes to your GitHub repository
-   - Render and Netlify will automatically deploy the changes
+   - Netlify will automatically deploy the frontend changes
-   - Check the deployment logs for any errors
+   - Update your backend server with the latest changes
    - Test the application after deployment

 4. **Backing Up MongoDB**:
-   - Set up regular backups of your MongoDB Atlas database
+   - Set up regular backups of your MongoDB database
-   - Use MongoDB Atlas's built-in backup features
+   - If using MongoDB Atlas, use its built-in backup features
    - Test the restore process periodically

 5. **Managing Costs**:
-   - Monitor your usage of Render and Netlify
+   - Monitor your usage of hosting services
    - Stay within the free tier limits if possible
-   - Be aware that the free tier of Render has limitations:
-     - Services spin down after inactivity
-     - Limited compute resources
-     - Ephemeral filesystem
    - Consider upgrading to paid plans for production use